 Brand perception surveys are tools that help you understand brand trends and how your company is perceived by your audience, stakeholders, and employees.
 These surveys are composed of a series of questions that help gauge how your audience interacts with your services and how those interactions compare to your competitors.
 Additionally, brand surveys are a great way to see how your consumers are reacting to your marketing efforts.
 This not only boosts brand intelligence, but it also helps you find out how much brand momentum is behind your company so you can capitalize on it.

 Setting up a brand survey is simple, but there are a few strategies that you should be aware of before you get started.

-These questions should focus on the positive and negative connotations that your consumers have with your brand.
+These questions should focus on the positive and negative connotations that your consumers have.

-Emotional questions gauge the feelings consumers have toward your brand.
+Emotional questions gauge the feelings consumers have toward you.

-These questions should help you understand how your audience digests and internalizes your brand and its marketing efforts.
+These questions should help you understand how your audience digests and internalizes your business and its marketing efforts.

-Questions surrounding action should outline the interactions your audience has had with your brand to see how positive or negative they have been.
+Questions surrounding action should outline the interactions your audience has had with your business to see how positive or negative they have been.